MrMoose/DTrackPlugin/README.md

 6.    -> [Blueprint](#blueprint)

 ## About
-This is a plug-in for the Unreal Engine 4.14 with the purpose of native integration of the Advanded Realtime Tracking DTrack and DTrack2 tracking solutions.
+This is a plug-in for the Unreal Engine 4.17 or later with the purpose of native integration of the Advanded Realtime Tracking DTrack and DTrack2 tracking solutions.
 It supports both Blueprint and native C++ usage.

 This plug-in includes the official DTrack SDK 2.4.1 in binary form.
 Its license is identical to this.

 ## Preconditions
 This plugin only supports the Windows 64 bit platform.
-To use it you need the Unreal Engine 4.13 or later and Microsoft Visual Studio 2015 (Express or Community Edition should suffice).
+To use it you need the Unreal Engine 4.17 or later. or later and Microsoft Visual Studio 2015 (Express or Community Edition should suffice).
 Other platforms are not supported.

 ## Installation